Django Kill... If you Live Shoot (1967)

 The Film

-Before 1965, the European Westerns were hardly distinguishable from their American counterparts.
-1966 saw the Spaghetti Western take on a distinctive new tone with the dark anti-heroic Django (1966).
-By 1967 the Europeans realised that they had a free reign over the Western and along with Mario Lanfranchi's bizarre Death Sentence (1968) came Django Kill.
+Before 1965 the Italian Westerns outside of Sergio Leone's iconic productions were hardly distinguishable from their American counterparts.
+1966 saw the Spaghetti Western take on a distinctive new tone with the dark anti-heroic Django (1966) which intentionally subverted most genre conventions.
+Within a couple of years the Italian film makers realised that they could subvert anything they chose and inject some pure European surreality into the genre, in light of this came Django Kill...

-After a raid on a US Cavalry force, a group of American and Mexican bandits head into the desert, but the American force lead by Oaks turns the tables on the Mexicans and kills them all.
-That night one of the Mexicans, known only as the stranger (Tomas Milian) rises from the grave with the help of two Indian guides.
-Meanwhile, the bandits head for the nearest town and end up in a village known only as the 'unhappy place' - realising who they are, the townspeople massacre the bandits and string them up, but Oaks evades them.
-The stranger arrives in town and shoots Oaks with golden bullets.
-Soon a dispute arises over the gold that the bandits were carrying, between Templer and Oldsman two of the town leaders and the curious Mr Sorrow who lives out of town with an all male gang of black-clad cowboys.
-Mr Sorrow's men capture Templer's son Evan (Ray Lovelock) as a hostage, but the lust for gold means that Templer refuses to hand it over, and eventually leads to an all out conflict between the men, with the stranger right in the middle.
+After raiding a US Cavalry convoy, a group of American and Mexican bandits head into the desert but the Americans lead by Oaks turns the tables on the Mexicans and kills them all.
+That night one of the Mexicans, the stranger (Tomas Milian), rises from the grave with the help of two Indian guides.
+Meanwhile the bandits head for the nearest town - a village known only as the 'unhappy place' - realising who they are, the townspeople massacre the bandits and string them up but Oaks evades them.
+The stranger arrives in town as the townspeople start to fall out over the gold that they have taken from the bandits.

-Giulio Questi and editor/co-writer Franco Arcalli give the film a very distinctive style that seperates it from the majority of the Spaghetti Westerns - a few flashback sequences have some almost-strobe editing with clips just three frames long - fortunately, this trick is only used a couple of times, any more and it could be nauseating.
+Giulio Questi and editor/co-writer Franco Arcalli give the film a very distinctive style that matches the unusual storyline - a few flashback sequences have some almost-strobe editing with clips just three frames long - fortunately, this trick is only used a couple of times, any more and it could be nauseating.
 The soundtrack, from Ivan Vandor (who also composed for The Passenger (1975)), is a minor and downbeat twist on the standard Spaghetti Western tracks and fits the film very well.

-Tomas Milian founded his career in the Spaghetti Western with The Bounty Killer (1966) his first leading role, and Sergio Sollima's The Big Gundown (1966) and Face to Face (1967) bringing to a world-wide audience - Milian looks very strong here as the dark and mysterious stranger.
-Ray Lovelock, just 17 here, is making his cinematic debut and looks pretty good in a relatively limited role.
-The rest of the cast are fine although there are not many familiar faces.
+Tomas Milian founded his career in the Spaghetti Western with The Bounty Killer (1966) his first leading role and Sergio Sollima's politically themed The Big Gundown (1966) and Face to Face (1967) bringing him to a world-wide audience - Milian is very effective here as the dark and mysterious stranger in a very different part to his often semi-comic parts.
+Future Euro-cult regular Ray Lovelock, just seventeen here, makes his cinematic debut and looks pretty good in a relatively limited role.
+A number of familiar faces crop up in the rest of the cast including Roberto Camardiel (Sette donne per i MacGregor (1967)) and Piero Lulli (Il mio nome è Shangai Joe (1972)).

-Django Kill is one of the more unique Spaghetti Westerns, with a rather strange and menacing atmosphere throughout - however, the storyline does drag in places.
-Recommended to experienced fans of the Euro-Western, but certainly not a good one for newcomers.
+Certainly one of the most unusual Spaghetti Westernss Django Kill has some good acting, fitting direction and acheives a wonderfully menacing atmosphere throughout, however the storyline does drag in places.
+Recommended to experienced fans of the Spaghetti Western who enjoy its more unusual entries, but certainly not a good one for newcomers.

 Anyone famous in it?
-Tomas Milian - euro-cult star, very big in the Spaghetti Westerns, including Companeros (1970)
+Tomas Milian - a Cuban born actor, he debuted in the Spaghetti Western in Bounty Killer (1966)

 Directed by anyone interesting?
-Giulio Questi - director of the weird giallo Death Laid an Egg (1968)
+Giulio Questi - a very little known Italian director who also helmed the similarly weird Giallo Death Laid an Egg (1968)

-Any violence?
+Any gore or violence ?
 Some shootouts and a couple of very bloody scenes.
-Blood is typically bright red and not the surgically realistic gore of the 1980s.

 The DVD